jagfinancial/javascript-challenge/README.md

 Level 1: Automatic Table and Date Search

 .
-Created website using date form in HTML document
+Created website using date form in HTML document.

 .
 Wrote JavaScript code that will listen for events